jejacobs23/osteo/README.md

     --disable-read-filter MateOnSameContigOrNoMappedMateReadFilter \
     -O $OUT_FILE
 ```
-**Step 18) Create Somatic Panel of Normals:** Here we use the GATK tool, CreateSomaticPanelOfNormals, in order to create a panel of normals(PONs) containing germline and aftifactual sites for use with Mutect2.
+**Step 18) Create Somatic Panel of Normals:** Here we use the GATK tool, CreateSomaticPanelOfNormals, in order to create a panel of normals(PONs) containing germline and artifactual sites for use with Mutect2.
 The tool takes multiple normal sample callsets produced by Mutect2's tumor-only mode and collates sites present in two or more samples into a sites-only VCF.
 The PON captures common artifactual and germline variant sites.
 Mutect2 then uses the PON to filter variants at the site level.
 ```
 #For n normal samples